The WordPress Pinterest plugin every Pinterest user needs to install today!

 As a blogger, you want to keep your work, as well as the promotion of your work, as simple and efficient as possible.
 This great Pinterest plugin will help you do just that!
 In fact, with this plugin you don’t have to promote anything anymore, your readers will do that for you!
 You just need to install the plugin, and your loyal readers will do the work for you. 🙂 Ok, not exactly true, you still need to do some promoting, but your blog’s visitors will help to promote you.

 What this plugin does is to ensure that when a visitor wants to pin a blog post from your site to Pinterest, that pin will be pinned to Pinterest the correct way.
-And with the correct way, I’m talking the Pinterest SEO optimized way.
+And with the correct way, I’m talking about the Pinterest SEO optimized way.

 In this post, I will explain exactly how that works and why it is important for Pinterest bloggers.
 Let’s begin!